 Data Migration Process

-Data migration in an S/4HANA transformation needs to be treated and planned differently the data migration for ERP implementations in the past the approach has evolved.
+Data migration in an S/4HANA transformation needs to be treated and planned differently than data migration for ERP implementations.
 The data migration process is different from any previous SAP ECC data migration projects.
 Also, the data migration strategies do vary drastically between the cloud and on-premise editions for S/4HANA because of implementation requirements.
 Leveraging SAP’s accelerators and best practices will be a very useful way to improve your chances of a successful implementation.

 Important Elements of a Data Migration Strategy